nomannafees/UniversitySystem/README.md

 View university details: The system provides a list of universities with their associated degree programs.

 ### 10. Usage
-Note: Must Run for Dummy Data if you have followed the step 6 and already run migration and seed then can skip this last step
+Note: Must Run for Dummy Data if you have followed the step 6 and already run migration and seed then can skip this last step-10
 # Php artisan migrate --seed

-### 10. Admin Login
+## 11. Admin Login
 localhost:8000/admin/login
 Email:admin@admin.com
 Password: admin@123